Galladite27/ONScripter-EN/Build.md

 You must have the following packages available when building ONScripter-EN:

 ```bash
 sudo apt-get install libasound2-dev libpulse-dev libwebp-dev libxrandr-dev
 ```
+> NOTE: Installing these is only needed the first time you set up this environment.

 Next you must configure libogg: